 Tips and Resources for

-Ways to Build Engagement on Instagram
+There are Multiple Ways to Connect With Others and Build Engagement on Instagram

 DM – Direct Message

 Do this with purpose, otherwise, it’s just spam.
 Just tap the tiny paper aeroplane in the top right corner of your home feed.

 Don’t just message saying, “Hey I love your feed.”